theafriyie/voice-controlled-robotic-subsystem/documentation/README.md

 # Documentation

-This folder contains the written materials and supporting documentation for the project.
+This folder contains supporting documentation for the project.

 Suggested contents:
 - project write-up